ahmedmq/spring-cloud-app-broker-demo/README.md

 This repo contains a step-by-step tutorial on implementing a simple service broker that conforms to the [Open Service Broker API](https://www.openservicebrokerapi.org/) specification and deploys applications and backing services to Cloud Foundry using the [Spring Cloud App Broker](https://spring.io/projects/spring-cloud-app-broker).

 See Git tags for step-by-step progress of configuring the broker using Spring Cloud App broker.
-Clone this repository and run the below from the root of the project folder:
+Clone this repository and run the below command from the root of the project folder:

 ```text
 $ git tag -ln